aifayaa/ikunik-infra/README.md

 ### ./deployDiff.sh

 This file deploys changes microservices on dev/preprod/prod automatically using gitlab-ci.
-When a variable `CI_FIRST_DEPLOY` is defined at `true` in the AWS microservice pipeline environment variables, it will run a full & deploy to create everything, not using the changed folders list.
+When a variable `CI_FIRST_DEPLOY` is defined at `true` in the AWS microservice codebuild environment variables, it will run a full & deploy to create everything, not using the changed folders list.
+This variable is needed for all of the codebuilds in the codepipeline.

-When doing this, you should also increase the pipeline timeout to 2 hours, because the deployment currently takes around 1 hour and 15 minutes.